calaway/rails_engine/README.md

 # Rails Engine

 Rails Engine is a sales engine api platform.
-This project utilizes Ruby on Rails, ActiveRecord, and SQL to build a JSON API which exposes and serves up data from the sales engine data schema.
+This project utilizes Ruby on Rails, ActiveRecord, and SQL to build a JSON API that exposes and serves up data from the sales engine database, which is comprised of six interconnected resources.

 ![schema graphic](https://raw.githubusercontent.com/calaway/rails_engine/master/data/schema.png)

 ## Project Highlights
 * Uses single-responsibility controllers to provide a well-designed and versioned API.
-This is easy to see from the [routes.rb file](https://github.com/calaway/rails_engine/blob/master/config/routes.rb)
+This easily seen from the [routes.rb file](https://github.com/calaway/rails_engine/blob/master/config/routes.rb).
 * Uses controller tests to drive the design.
 * Uses ActiveRecord and SQL to perform complex business inteligence.
 * Serves data formatted as JSON utilizing serializers to tailor responses accordingly.